 An Act to establish the Rehabilitation Finance Administration.

 WHEREAS it is expedient to establish a Rehabilitation Finance Administration for the purpose of giving financial assistance on reasonable terms to displaced persons to enable them to settle in business or industry;

-(1) This Act may be called The Rehabilitation Finance Administration Act, 1948.
+- Short title, extent and commencement.—(1) This Act may be called the Rehabilitation Finance Administration Act, 1948.

 1[(2) It extends to the whole of India except the State of Jammu and Kashmir*.]